beejjorgensen/bgnet/src/bgnet.md

 `socket()`.
 Next, the user tells you to connect to "`10.12.110.57`" on port "`23`" (the standard telnet port.)
 Yow!
 What do you do now?

-Lucky for you, program, you're now perusing the section on `connect()`—how to connect to a remote host.
+Lucky for you, program, you're now perusing the section on `connect()`---how to connect to a remote host.
 So read furiously onward!
 No time to lose!

 The `connect()` call is as follows: